Cookies on BBB.org

 • Use data to forecast sales.
 Your point of sale (POS) system can give you the data you need to forecast sales accurately and avoid stockouts, according to SBA.gov.
 Good POS systems help you look up transactions, track sales, and determine what your most popular products are.
 Use this data, rather than guesswork, to forecast upcoming sales.
 Be sure to factor in seasonality, upcoming promotions, and current demand trends.

 • Keep track of what you have in stock.
-You can track your inventory the old-fashioned way -- in a spreadsheet.
-But software that integrates with your point of sale (POS) system will streamline that process.
+You can track your inventory the old-fashioned way in a spreadsheet.
+However, software that integrates with your point of sale (POS) system will streamline that process and reduce errors in inventory.
 Shop around to find inventory management software that will work well with the size and type of business you run.

 • Check your par levels regularly.
 Par levels are the minimum amounts of products you should have on your shelves at all times (in-store or in-warehouse, depending on the size of your business).
 If your inventory drops below the minimum level, it’s time to reorder the product immediately.
 Score.org recommends checking these levels frequently to make sure they still make sense, considering how fast items sell and how long it takes to get them back in stock.